imkit/imkit-web-sdk/docs/en/STICKER.md

 # Modify stickers

 - sticker pack add to `static / sticker` and sort by folder
-  - The stickers in the folder must be named with a number, starting from 1, and must not be interrupted
+  - The file name in the folder must contain numbers, starting from 1, and must not be interrupted, such as insowe-1.png, insowe-2.png, and so on
   - In the same folder, the file name extension must be the same
 - Modify `config.chat.sticker` of `static/config.js`
   - An object represents a folder